 You can apply for residence at the closest administrative police station to your registered address.
 The list of all administrative police stations in Croatia can be found here.

 Once you get there, ask for the desk called “šalter za strance” (desk for foreigners).
 They are in charge of residence permits.
-Some police stations may allow you to submit the request via email due to the pandemic.
+Some police stations may allow you to submit the request via email.

 Step #3 Wait